 Know Before You Go

-- Money: There are a few ATMs available on Langkawi, however, like any popular island, they can run out of cash.
+Money: There are a few ATMs available on Langkawi; however, like ATMs on any popular island, they can run out of cash.
 The most reliable ATMs are found in the airport and Pantai Cenang.
 Stock up on Malaysian ringgit before leaving the mainland or use the ATM at the airport upon arrival.
 If the ATM network isn't working, you can exchange currency in many shops.
-Read more about how to exchange money and see the current exchange rates for Malaysia.
+You should also know how to exchange money and learn the current exchange rates for Malaysia.

-- Shopping: The cheapest duty-free shopping can be found in Kuah rather than at tourist beaches.
-Even with no tax, Langkawi is still a tourist island -- many items for purchase can be found cheaper in Kuala Lumpur.
+Shopping: The cheapest duty-free shopping can be found in Kuah rather than at tourist beaches.
+Even with no tax, Langkawi is still a tourist island—many items for purchase can be found cheaper in Kuala Lumpur.
 Visitors must stay a minimum of 48 hours on Langkawi to legally avoid paying tax on purchased goods.
-Learn more about shopping in Asia to get better deals.

-- Drinking: Because Langkawi enjoys a duty-free status, alcohol is significantly cheaper on the island.
-Airport prices are the worst; wait to purchase spirits from smaller shops.
-Even with discounted drinks, Langkawi isn't really rowdy -- consider going to the Perhentian Islands if you want to party.
+Drinking: Because Langkawi enjoys a duty-free status, alcohol is significantly cheaper on the island.
+Airport prices are the worst, so it's best to wait to purchase spirits from smaller shops.
+Even with discounted drinks, Langkawi isn't really rowdy—consider going to the Perhentian Islands if you want to party.
 If flying from Langkawi to Singapore, remember that you'll have to pay a steep duty on any alcohol or tobacco taken into Singapore.

-Avoid purchasing souvenirs made from insects, wildlife, shells, or marine life.
-Read more about responsible travel.
+- Avoid purchasing souvenirs made from insects, wildlife, shells, or marine life.

 Beaches on Langkawi